 There’s a reason that those seeking something a little hedonistic oftentimes get stuck in Southeast Asia… You can buy ketamine from certain pharmacies and the acid seems to be ubiquitous amongst travellers.
 Many Southeast Asian countries have very harsh drug penalty laws though, and even without harsh laws, there are some truly crippling fines dished out.

 Drugs on the road is pretty much a guaranteed experience – and in Southeast Asia more so than ever.
-There are the magic mushroom shakes popular in Thailand and Cambodia; there are the strong and freely available prescription meds too.
+Weed is fully legal in Thailand, and you can also find magic mushroom shakes both in the Land of Smiiles and Cambodia.
+There are the strong and freely available prescription meds too.

 Plus, doobies are a staple of almost every hostel.
 So, if you’re gonna do the good stuff, then stay hydrated and watch out for ya mates!